urbanairship/node-connect-client/README.md

   filters.start = 'LATEST'
 }

-// write the filters to Connect to start streaming events connectStream.write(filters)
+// write the filters to RTDS to start streaming events connectStream.write(filters)
 ```